manifoldmarkets/manifold/twitch-bot/README.md

 - [ ] Save which markets are currently featured on each Twitch channel to Firestore to support server rebooting without interruption
 - [ ] Allow docks to set the group within which markets created through chat will be added
 - [ ] Support renewing dock and overlay links in case of a leak
+- [ ] Reduce image sizes loaded from googleusercontent
+- [ ] Use gzip compression for serving webpages

 ## Potential Kubernetes structure